-At the loan inception, the Group records the assets from investor assurance program which corresponds to the stand-ready liability recognized at fair value, and represents service fees that are collectible from the underlying loans that are expected to be used for the estimated payout of the corresponding guarantee liabilities.
+The asset from investor assurance program is recognized initially at loan inception corresponding to the stand-ready liability recognized.
+The asset from investor assurance program is accounted for as a financial asset and is measured at fair value at inception, representing the fair value of service fees receivable from the underlying loans that are expected to be used for the estimated payout of the corresponding guarantee liabilities.
+The Group considers the probable future service fees collectible and takes into account of any expected prepayments and potential loan defaults in estimating its fair value.
+If the initial fair value of the financial asset is less than the stand-ready guarantee liability arising from new business under the investor assurance program, the shortage is recorded as an expense in "Provision for assets and liabilities from investor assurance program" in the respective period.
 At each reporting date, the Group estimates the future cash flows and assesses whether there is any indicator of impairment.
 If the carrying amounts of the asset from investor assurance program exceed the expected cash to be received, an impairment loss is recorded for the asset not recoverable and is reported as part of "provision for assets and liabilities from investor assurance program" in the statements of comprehensive income (loss).

-The investor assurance program also covers the outstanding loans acquired from Niwodai Finance in the 2015 Acquisition, of which the associated guarantee liabilities are separately recorded as "other guarantee liabilities" in the Group's consolidated balance sheet (see Note 1).
-Service fees collected from all the loans, including loans newly facilitated by the Group and loans related to other guarantee liabilities acquired in the 2015 Acquisition, are utilized to pay out on both liabilities from investor assurance program and other guarantee liabilities.
-However, service fees collected from all the loans are principally related to new loans facilitated by the Group.
+The investor assurance program also covers the outstanding loans acquired from Niwodai Finance in the 2015 Acquisition, of which the associated guarantee liabilities are separately recorded as "other guarantee liabilities" in the consolidated balance sheet (see Note 1).
+Service fees collected from all the loans are utilized to pay out on both liabilities from investor assurance program and other guarantee liabilities.

-As of December 31, 2016 and 2017, the total outstanding loan balances, the maximum potential undiscounted future payments as determined under ASC Topic 460, payable to the investors in relation to the existing loans covered by the investor assurance program, the remaining weighted average contractual term of the underlying loans under the investor assurance program and the expected net accumulated loss rate is presented in the following tables:
+As of December 31, 2016 and 2017, the total outstanding loan balances, the maximum potential undiscounted future payments as determined under ASC Topic 460, payable to the investors in relation to the existing loans covered by the investor assurance program, the remaining weighted average contractual term of the underlying loans under the investor assurance program and the net expected accumulative loss rate is presented in the following tables:

-Other Offline and Loans online non- related to Current standard standard other loan loan loan guarantee As of December 31, 2016 products products products liabilities Total outstanding loan balances 561,482 127,827 8,557,093 4,310,600 Maximum potential undiscounted future payments 587,642 135,241 9,858,530 4,818,955 Remaining weighted average contractual term (months) 8.9 9.4 28.2 17.5 Expected net accumulated loss rate on outstanding loans 21.8% 12.7% 21.2% 39.0%
+Other Offline and Loans online non- related to Current standard standard other loan loan loan guarantee As of December 31, 2016 products products products liabilities Total outstanding loan balances 561,482 127,827 8,557,093 4,310,600 Maximum potential undiscounted future payments 587,642 135,241 9,858,530 4,818,955 Remaining weighted average contractual term (months) 8.9 9.4 28.2 17.5 Net expected accumulative loss rate on outstanding loans 21.8% 12.7% 21.2% 39.0%